saramibreak/DiscImageCreator/Doc/ReadMe.txt

-     To store DPM, you need to use the Alcohol 120/52% (http://www.alcohol-soft.com/) duplicated(double, triple) sector => Alpha-ROM, ROOT, TAGES It can read in reverse, but specifications are not decided in redump.org Fake TOC                          => Cactus Data Shield 100 Can't analyze the illegal TOC at the present.
+     To store DPM, you need to use the Alcohol 120/52% (http://www.alcohol-soft.com/) duplicated(double, triple) sector => Alpha-ROM, ROOT, TAGES It can read in reverse, but specifications are not decided in redump.org
  - HD DVD & Blu-ray Disc
     I don't have a drive, so I can't test.
  - Nintendo GameCube & Wii